Design & Installation

 There are lots of commercial properties in the Southend area with old, inefficient lighting.
-A new installation combined with the latest energy-saving bulbs can save your business much money in running costs.
+A new installation combined with the latest energy-saving bulbs can save your business money in running costs.

-New Lighting could enhance the day to day running of your business and employee productivity.
+New Lighting could enhance the day-to-day running of your business and employee productivity.
 Studies have shown optimal lighting levels enhance mood, energy and alertness, which leads to better productivity.
 For the best results, combine your workplace lighting with as much natural light as possible.

 Optimal Lighting is also better for health and safety.

 One of our experienced commercial lighting electricians can design an installation to achieve this.
-Let us visit you to undertake a free survey and write a free no-obligation quote.
+Let us visit you to undertake a free survey and write a free, no-obligation quote.